 The amount of website traffic your site attracts is vitally linked to your rank on the SERPs (Search Engine Results Pages).
 Your ultimate goal is to land above the fold (in the top four places) on the results page.
 Next best is somewhere just a little bit below that.
 Land on page two and there is a very good chance that no one will ever find you.

 Since then the algorithms that decide your search engine rankings have come a very long way.
 Keywords are no longer the be all and end all of SEO.
-There is a vast and complicated network systems and algorithms which measure your page’s worth.
+There are vast and complicated network systems and algorithms which measure your page’s worth.

 It is also no longer necessary to enter all of your keywords into that little box that existed in the old Joomla websites.
 They just need to be in your copy and alt. text.